plone/plone.autoinclude/README.rst

 It could be different though.
 In that case, you may get a ``ModuleNotFoundError`` on startup: ``plone.autoinclude`` tries to import the project name and this fails.

+This may happen more often since ``setuptools`` 75.8.1, which changed some name handling to be in line with the standards in several packaging-related PEPs (Python Enhancement Proposals).

 The easiest way to solve this, is to switch from ``z3c.autoinclude.plugin`` to ``plone.autoinclude.plugin``, if you have not done so already, and specify the module.
 In ``setup.py``::